 The Use MIF command runs MIF only at the control port that makes the request.
-Similarly, the Ctrl-C commands restores the Use MIF: An alternative method of getting MIF is to set the Console System Profile parameter to MIF.
+Similarly, the Ctrl-C commands restores the Control Monitor interface only at the control port making the request.
+Use MIF: An alternative method of getting MIF is to set the Console System Profile parameter to MIF.